|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-This is a SRA and BSC exemption subject.
-It aims to introduce students to the essential principles of Land ownership in England and Wales, and the rights, and the enforceability of the rights of others over land, including the equitable co-owner, the lessee the mortgagee, the covenantee and the owner of the dominant tenement for the purposes of granting an easement.
+This module aims to introduce students to the essential principles of Land ownership in England and Wales, and the rights, and the enforceability of the rights of others over land, including the equitable co-owner, the lessee the mortgagee, the covenantee and the owner of the dominant tenement for the purposes of granting an easement.

 2. What are the concerns of land law?

 |Skills Type||Skills details|

 |Communication||Preparation for, and discussion, in seminars.|

 |Improving own Learning and Performance||Seminar work: preparation and group discussions.
 Formative assessments by way of in class practice sessions.|